 Several factors have contributed to this success story, including the fact that Italy’s vine-growing conditions are so favorable.
 This is not surprising, considering the abundance of Mediterranean sunshine, moderated by cool, mountain air currents and sea breezes.
 There are also myriad terrains, from Italy’s lengthy coastlines to foothills with slopes ideal for growing grapes.
 The mountain ranges – such as the Italian Alps in the north and the Apennines running through the centre of the country – provide high altitudes for cool-climate viticulture and help moderate the high temperatures.
 Each zone also has its own macroclimate, resulting in significant variation in wine styles.

-Italy offers a larger, more diverse array of wine styles than almost any other nation, many of which are defined, classified and protected under the Italian wine classification system, which lists more than 330 DOCs, roughly 70 DOCGs and almost 120 IGTs.
+Italy offers a larger, more diverse array of wine styles than almost any other nation, most of which are officially named, defined and protected under the Italian wine classification system, which lists more than 330 DOCs, roughly 70 DOCGs and almost 120 IGTs.
 More than 2000 indigenous grape varieties are available and Italian wines are recognized for their incomparable variety and choice of aroma and flavor.
 It was not until the late 20th century that the native grapes were joined by some of the more well-known classics.
-Cabernet Sauvignon and Merlot now play leading roles in the so-called Super Tuscan wines, and Sauvignon Blanc is a star player in Friuli.
+Cabernet Sauvignon and Merlot now play leading roles in the so-called Super Tuscan wines, and Sauvignon Blanc is a star player in Friuli. (© Wine-Searcher)

 Italy is divided into 20 wine regions.
 The three in the northeast – Veneto, Trentino-Alto Adige and Friuli-Venezia Giulia – are known collectively as the Tre Venezie.
 This area boasts the most superior wine technology and is home to two of the country’s leading wine schools: San Michele all'Adige in Trentino and Conegliano in the Veneto.
 It also houses the world’s largest vine nursery at Rauscedo in Friuli.